SarthakJag/activ5-ble-sample-android/README.md

 ## Connect to a device

-You can only connect to one device at a time.
+You can connect up to two device at a time.
 Connecting a device is easy.
 You just need to call

 ```bash